BM345/NagwaSchemas/describing_workflows.md

 | 10:30:00 | The same user added a comment to the content entity. |
 | 11:00:00 | The same user moved the entity to 'Course Review'.
 The system automatically unassigned it from them, as they are not able to transition it away from 'Course Review' once they've put it there. |

-In addition to keeping track of what statuses a content entity has and hasn't had, there are several very useful features that the history XML offers, which are described below.
+In addition to keeping track of what statuses a content entity has and hasn't had, there are several very useful features that the History XML offers, which are described below.

 - **It makes it possible to add comments to an entity at any time.**
   This would be an extremely useful feature in content development.
 Very often, we know that something needs to happen with a particular question or explainer, or any other item, but this isn't something we need or are able to do straight away.
 It would be extremely convenient to be able to just attach this information as a comment to an item whenever we need to, so that we make sure that the right information stays with a given item, and that everyone who works on the item can see it.